-You can define common properties, such as variables, functions, and environment settings, that can be used for all of your processes as required.
-In addition, you can specify the host on which the processes run and to which the VUI must connect, even securing the connection if necessary.
-You can do all this on the Processes tab, as indicated in the diagram below.
-The numbers correspond to the tab descriptions that immediately follow the diagram.
+To simplify your work, Intelligent Automation allows you to specify common properties, such as variables, functions, and environment settings, that can be used for all of your processes as required.
+In addition, if any Company-specific configuration information applies to a specific callflow engine and resides on a web site or in a database, you can specify the location and access credentials of the site or database to which the VUI must connect, even securing the connection if necessary.
+You can do all this on the right-hand panel of the Processes tab.